CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/q&a.md

 - **CDRs Module :** 21 Cdrs
 - **Tariffs Module :** 101 tariffs

-> :warning: **<ins>If you cannot integrate the recommended minimum number into your system, you must be able to modify your default PUSH limit.
+> :warning: **<ins>If you cannot integrate the recommended minimum number into your system, you must be able to modify your default PULL limit.
 IOP will consider this new limit.</ins>**